nuxtss-s3-fix

 Generally the index layout is better than the flat layout, as the Nuxt app will generally load, but the 302 redirect is not ideal and makes your site less useful to users for sharing and can slow down the page load time for the redirect.

-When the Nuxt static site is optimized by the nuxt-ss-fix tool into the same as directory layout, each S3 bucket HTML page object is named <page>.
+When the Nuxt static site is optimized by the nuxt-ss-fix tool into the Single layout, each S3 bucket HTML page object is named <page>, with no extension or placed in a folder.
 If the URL request does not include the trailing slash it will respond with 200 OK.
-If a URL request includes the trailing slash, it will get a 404 Not Found, but that is a logical response.
+If a URL request includes the trailing slash, it will get a 404 Not Found, but that can be a logical response and rarely used

 For example: